 An additional common structural feature of Georgia's TRCC are subcommittees - both permanent and ad-hoc.
 Permanent subcommittees are established by Georgia's TRCC to address issues, such as data integration, which are specific to a subset of the membership and will remain as issues for the foreseeable future.
 For FFY 2020 and onward, the TRCC Technical Committee created a subcommittee to develop data fact sheets for the Strategic Highway Safety Plan emphasis areas to inform traffic safety professionals and the public on traffic safety issues and resources in Georgia.
-Ad-hoc committees are often established to bring together subject matter experts charged with making recommendations to the full TRCC on an issue that would otherwise occupy too much time to be practically managed in the usual TRCC meeting context.
+Adhoc committees are often established to bring together subject matter experts charged with making recommendations to the full TRCC on an issue that would otherwise occupy too much time to be practically managed in the usual TRCC meeting context.
 For FFY 2020, the TRCC Technical Committee established an ad-hoc committee to update the serious injury definition.
+For FFY2023, an ad-hoc committee to address rural road safety in Georgia was established.